M-o-a-T/moat-kv/docs/source/code.rst

 See :class:`distkv.runner.RunnerEntry` for details.

-The actcual runtime information is stored in a separate "state" node, mainly to avoid race conditions.
+The actual runtime information is stored in a separate "state" node, mainly to avoid race conditions.
 See :class:`distkv.runner.StateEntry` for details.

 Variables